Sign in or register for an account.

 Chapter 16: References

 The AVIR is a Recognized Continuing Education Evaluation Mechanism (RCEEM) for the American Registry of Radiologic Technologists (ARRT).
 This educational activity is approved by the AVIR for ARRT Category A+ Credit for 8.00 contact hours.
-(AVIR REF# AVIR191010R).
-CE Approval date 10/09/2021, expires 10/09/2023.
+CE accreditation approval date 10/09/2023 through 10/09/2026.